MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

-### CAML vs <abbr title="Keyword Query Language">KQL</abbr>: Which one do I use?
+### CAML vs KQL: Which one do I use?

 With two Custom filter options, picking one comes down to the type of data you're filtering.
-A <abbr  title="Highlighted Content Web Part">HCWP</abbr> scoped to a Document/Pages library only lets you filter with CAML, while others let you filter with <abbr  title="Keyword Query Language">KQL</abbr>.
+A HCWP scoped to a Document/Pages library only lets you filter with CAML, while others let you filter with KQL.

-In many scenarios, <abbr  title="Keyword Query Language">KQL</abbr>  _might be able to do everything you need,_ and may be easier to read/write versus long, complex nested CAML queries.
+In many scenarios, KQL  _might be able to do everything you need,_ and may be easier to read/write versus long, complex nested CAML queries.